ual/dataquick/ucb_documentation/indicators.md

 Documentation of tract-level indicators

+#### Contents

-Output
+• Output
-General to-do items
+• General to-do items
-A. Number of properties by type
+• A. Number of properties by type
-B. Number of sales
+• B. Number of sales
-C. Median sale price
+• C. Median sale price
-D. Ratio of improvement value to land value
+• D. Ratio of improvement value to land value
-E. Median square footage
+• E. Median square footage
-F. Median number of rooms and bedrooms
+• F. Median number of rooms and bedrooms
-G. Absentee ownership
+• G. Absentee ownership
-H. Property flips
+• H. Property flips
-I. Condo conversions
+• I. Condo conversions

 #### Output

-Indicators will be saved as CSV files with one row per census tract.
-File names will be brief, descriptive, and include the date produced as a versioning mechanism.

-For aggregate statistics (like median), include a separate field with the count of applicable records from each census tract.
+Indicators are saved as CSV files with one row per census tract.
+File names should  include the date produced as a versioning mechanism.
+Census tract identifier should be the GeoID, which is a concatenation of state, county, and tract id's.
+(Census tract id's are not unique between counties.)
+For aggregate statistics like medians, it's helpful to include a separate field with the count of applicable records from each census tract.

-Master copy of output files:
+**Master copy of output files:**
 https://github.com/ual/dataquick/tree/master/indicator_output
-(to download, click on a file name, then "Raw", then save it)
+(to download, click on a file name, then "raw", then save it)

-Code used to generate output files:
+**Code used to generate output files:**
 https://github.com/ual/dataquick/tree/master/maurer_code
 https://github.com/ual/dataquick/tree/master/blanchard_code